 Read kimkim's top 10-day New Zealand itineraries.

 With two weeks at your disposal, there's more than enough time to plan a satisfying two-island trip.
 Or, consider a multi-country trip that crosses into Australia for a week.

 Then, head to Rotorua to visit the incredible hot springs and mud spas, along with biking the Redwoods Forest and visiting local kiwi.
-The surfing town of Raglan is colored with black-sand beaches and volcanic cliffs, and pays homage to the Maori.
+The surfing town of Raglan is colored with black-sand beaches and volcanic cliffs and pays homage to the Maori.
 In Te Anau, take in the sounds and fjords, and continue the scenic exploration in Wanaka, along the iconic lake, and into the mountains.
-Lake Tekapo is the ideal location for clear stargazing, and a stop in Akaroa allows you to visit little blue penguins and Hector’s dolphins, before departing from Christchurch in the South Island.
+Lake Tekapo is the ideal location for clear stargazing, and a stop in Akaroa allows you to visit little blue penguins and Hector's dolphins before departing from Christchurch on the South Island.

 Hit the road on this fully-stacked, self-drive adventure, which also spans both islands.
 Once in the North Island, head out on the town in Auckland, or embark on an excursion to more than 800 regional national parks, beaches, forests, and waterfalls.

 Along the Coromandel Peninsula, stop in several small towns, and detour to Matamata to see a popular LOTR movie set.
 In Rotorua, learn about the geothermal history at the museum and tour the sights, and view the plunging Huka Falls by Taupo.
 Stop in the Art Deco town of Napier, followed by the contrast of the rolling countryside of the Manawatu region.
 Absorb the views on a scenic ferry to the capital, followed by stops at bridges, creeks, and reserves in Hokitika.
 Visit two glaciers on the way to the coast, and stop in Wanaka before booking fun activities in Queenstown, as well as hitting a wine trail.